 Carbohydrates, proteins and fats are the main vital nutrients in the food we consume.
 Fats provide us double the amount of energy per gram as compared to carbohydrates and fats.

-Basal Metabolic Rate and Calorie counting
+Basal Metabolic Rate & Calorie Counting

 A person’s calorie intake should be almost the same as the amount they burn in a day.
 It helps to maintain weight and stay healthy.
 The amount of calories burnt in each body process defines our metabolism.
 It varies according to gender, age, weight, body temperature, climate, body size and hormone content.
-Thats why many people consuming high caloric food are not as obese as other people consuming same intake.
+That’s why many people consuming high caloric food are not as obese as other people consuming same intake.
 Every person has a different Basal Metabolic Rate (BMR).

 An estimate of our BMR for every basic activity and daily based exercises can help determine the average amount of calories burnt in a day.
 Calorie counting helps us calculate our BMR.